 Check out slack communities based on your interests to meet new people, exchange ideas, find mentorship and network..

 - Track down alumni – Use LinkedIn to connect with alumni and build a connection based off your experience with the university and other common interests.
 It may also be worthwhile to be active on your university alumni network or pages.
-Graduates from your alma mater may help you understand the next steps and maybe even introduce you to the right people within their networks.

 - Register on networking platforms – Explore applications like Bluetie, Invitly and Shapr to browse through professional profiles and set up virtual coffee meetings whenever you receive a match.
 There are networks specifically for startups and entrepreneurs with a focus on finding investors and cofounders like Invstor and Cofounderslab too.